Atari PONG

 bounces, digital on-screen scoring and attractive sound effects.

-My personal opinion is simple: who blames Bill Gates for having copied the BASIC
+David Winter's opinion is simple: who blames Bill Gates for having copied the BASIC

 programing language to port it to millions of home computers (including